ImperialCollegeLondon/pyrealm/docs/source/pmodel/c3c4model.md

 * are strongly favoured in lower atmospheric CO2 concentrations, and
 * do not experience significant photorespiration costs.

 This gives C4 plants a substantial competitive advantage in warm, dry and low CO2 environments.
-The {class}`~pyrealm.pmodel.C3C3Competition` class provides an implementation of a model {cite}`lavergne:2022a` that estimates the expected fraction of GPP from C4 plants.
-It uses predictions of GPP from the {class}`~pyrealm.pmodel.PModel` assuming communities consisting solely of C3 or C4 plants to calculate the expected fraction of C4 plants in the community and the contributions to GPP from C3 and C4 plants at each site.
+The {class}`~pyrealm.pmodel.competition.C3C3Competition` class provides an implementation of a model {cite}`lavergne:2022a` that estimates the expected fraction of GPP from C4 plants.
+It uses predictions of GPP from the {class}`~pyrealm.pmodel.pmodel.PModel` assuming communities consisting solely of C3 or C4 plants to calculate the expected fraction of C4 plants in the community and the contributions to GPP from C3 and C4 plants at each site.

 ## Step 1: Proportional GPP advantage